From shopping on Messenger, WhatsApp to Instagram, Facebook is revolutionizing the way companies market and sell their products online.

 The Facebook-owned company WhatsApp launched a new feature to help small businesses better connect with their customers.

 Available in the WhatsApp Business app, the new Catalogs service is a mobile storefront for showcasing products and services.

-Using product catalogues, companies can display all the product information, including price, descriptions and photos, in one place.
+Using product catalogs, companies can display all the product information, including price, descriptions, and photos, in one place.
 Previously businesses had to send images one at a time and provide information separately.

 The app makes it easier for customers to browse and shop for products.
 At the same time, it also makes businesses look more professional and enhances the experience for customers who no longer have to visit a website.

 To find out more about Catalogs click HERE.